deepchecks/deepchecks/docs/source/user-guide/vision/custom_check_templates.rst

 .. code-block::

-  import pandas as pd

-  from deepchecks.core import CheckResult, ConditionCategory, ConditionResult from deepchecks.tabular import TrainTestCheck, Dataset, Context
+  from deepchecks.core import CheckResult, ConditionCategory, ConditionResult, DatasetKind from deepchecks.vision import TrainTestCheck, Context, VisionData, Batch

-  class TrainTestCustomCheck(TrainTestCheck):
+  class SingleDatasetCustomCheck(TrainTestCheck):
       """Description of the check.
 The name of the check will be the class name split by upper case letters."""

       # OPTIONAL: we can add different properties in the init